 Follow Post-Procedure Instructions

-Your clinician might have you use ice packs if your skin needs some will give your skin some cool relief without the drying effects of a fan or air conditioning.
+Your clinician might have you use ice packs if your skin needs some cool relief without the drying effects of a fan or air conditioning.
 Your clinician will recommend specific products for your skin to use after your peel.
 Do not use anything over the counter or anything they haven’t recommended.

 It is incredibly important to consistently moisturize after your chemical peel.
 Your skin may feel itchy and dry after the procedure but using a moisturizer each time you feel discomfort will help.
 Be sure only to use products approved by your clinician.